Experience is the best teacher, but how does one experience the future?

 • Networking with a diverse cohort of foresight practitioners and designers

-• Certificate of completion of IFTF Experiential Futures Training
+• Official certificate of completion of IFTF Experiential Futures Training

 Training Dates